ArekKrak/company-page/README.md

 6. **Footer**
     - Contact details for Birmingham and West London dealerships.
     - Opening hours displayed in tables.
     - Responsive adjustments: stacked layout on smaller devices.

+7. **Dark Mode (Work in Progress)**
+    - A toggle button allows switching between light and dark themes.
+    - Currently functional, but styling refinements still in progress.

 ---